dfernandez79/jira-example/README.md

-A simple example that exposes Mulesoft JIRA though a simple REST API.
+A simple example that exposes Mulesoft JIRA though a simple web API.

-To run this example you need to pass the user name and password to connect to JIRA:
+**Before running** the example you need to:

+1. Generate server keys (since the server uses HTTPS):

+        cd keys
+        ./generate.sh

+2. Install the required node.js modules:

         npm install

+Then run this example you need to pass the user name and password to connect to JIRA.
+You can do this in two ways:

+Using the command line:

       node app.js jirauser password

-You need to run `npm install` only the first time to get the required Node.js modules.
+Or using environment variables:

+      export JIRA_USER=user
+      export JIRA_PASSWORD=pass
+      node app.js

+By default the server listen into the port 9090, but you can change that by setting the `PORT` environment variable.